 Since 2016 the WEEE directive sets relative collection rates, whereby from 2016 to 2018 the target rate will be 45 percent of the average weight of electrical and electronic devices that were placed on the market in the prior three years.
 From 2019 onward, this target rate will be 65 percent.
 Germany’s collection rate in 2018 was 43.1 %.

 The WEEE directive and Germany’s Electrical Products Act (ElektroG) also set specific recycling and recovery rates for various device classes.
 The target recovery rates for non-reusable devices range from 75 to 85 % depending on device class, whereas the target recycling rates for such devices range from 55 to 80 %.
 Germany has complied with all of these rates since 2007.
 In 2018 Germany kept all rates.

 Increased collection rates

-In 2017 Germany attained the 45 percent collection rate (45,08 %).
-However, in order to ensure that we reach this target and have the wherewithal to comply with the 65 percent rate that will take effect in 2019, we will need to considerably step up our efforts.
+Germany narrowly missed the applicable collection rate of 45 % in 2018 (43.1 %).
+To reach the 65 percent rate that will take effect in 2019, we will need to considerably step up our efforts in WEEE collection.
 It is important here to ensure that waste of electrical and electronic equipment (WEEE) is collected nationwide, free of charge and close to households, among other things by expanding the possibilities for returning it.
 In addition, the illegal collection and illegal export of WEEE and components must be curbed and all operators in the waste management chain must comply with their obligations to report quantities placed on the market and collected.
 There must also be more continuous information on the part of manufacturers, public disposal companies and distributors about legal ways of returning WEEE and consumer information about the reasons for the separate collection of WEEE, such as the conservation of resources or the reduction of pollutant emissions.

 Improved collection of devices containing resource substances